Elisabeth M. Oehrlein, PhD, MS

 Boutin has been actively involved in patient advocacy organization management, health advocacy, and both federal and state policy throughout his career.
 He is a founding member of the international Patient-Focused Medicine Development consortium and has served on the Governing Board of the International Alliance of Patients’ Organizations as a member and treasurer.
 He is also a former member of the Partnership to Fight Chronic Disease Board of Directors, the Humana Cares Clinical Advisory Board, the eHealth Initiative Leadership Council, Community Health Charities Board of Directors, Healthcare Systems Research Collaboratory, and the North America Advisory Board to the Drug Information Association.

-Jennifer Schleman, MPS, APR, is the Senior Director, Marketing, Communications and Public Relations for the National Health Council.
-Prior to joining NHC, she was Senior Associate Director of Media Relations for the American Hospital Association (AHA).
-She has also worked in a variety of communication roles for the International Food Information Council and for public relations firms based in Washington, D.C. and Cincinnati.
-Schleman earned a Masters in Strategic Public Relations from The George Washington University Graduate School of Political Management and is a cum laude graduate of Ohio University’s E.W.
+Jennifer Schleman, MPS, APR, is the Senior Director, Marketing, Communications and Public Relations.
+She provides strategic direction for all the National Health Council’s marketing, communications, and public relations activities and is the steward of the NHC brand.
+Using her more than 20 years of professional experience, Schleman is continually developing and improving communications approaches to advance the NHC’s mission, program strategies, and values.
+Prior to joining NHC in January 2018, she was Senior Associate Director of Media Relations for the American Hospital Association, where she focused on quality of care and physician issues.
+She has also worked in a variety of communication roles for the International Food Information Council and for public relations firms based in Washington, DC and Cincinnati.
+Schleman earned a master’s in strategic public relations from The George Washington University Graduate School of Political Management and is a cum laude graduate of Ohio University’s E.W.
 Scripps School of Journalism.
 She earned her Accreditation in Public Relations (APR) from the Public Relations Society of America (PRSA) in 2007.
-Schleman has volunteered for PRSA on the national level and is currently a board member for the PRSA-National Capital Chapter.
+Schleman has volunteered for PRSA on the national level and is a past board member of PRSA’s National Capital Chapter in Washington, DC.